-Ser vices that our plan pays for What you must pay Č Immunizations \$0 The plan will pay for the following services: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B Other vaccines if you are at risk and they meet Medicare Part B or Rhode Island Medicaid coverage rules The plan will pay for other vaccines that meet the Rhode Island Medicaid or Medicare Part D coverage rules.
-Read Chapter 6, Section D to learn more.
-Incontinence supplies \$0 The plan will pay for supplies such as: • Diapers Prior authorization is required when the quantity is between one hundred and ninety-three (193) and three hundred (300) per month.
+Serv vices that our plan pays for What you must pay ð Immunizations(continued) \$0 Other vaccines if you are at risk and they meet Medicare Part B or Rhode Island Medicaid coverage rules The plan will pay for other vaccines that meet the Rhode Island Medicaid or Medicare Part D coverage rules.
+Read Chapter 6 to learn more.
+Incontinence supplies \$0 The plan will pay for supplies such as: Diapers Prior authorization is required when the quantity is between one hundred and ninety-three (193) and three hundred (300) per month.
 Limited to three hundred (300) per month.
-Underpads Limited to one hundred and fifty (150) disposable underpads per month • Liners
+Underpads Limited to one hundred and fifty (150) disposable underpads per month.
+Liners Prior authorization is required.
+In-Home Support Services \$0 Coverage includes up to 120 hours per year of companion care to assist with everyday tasks.
+Inpatient hospital care \$0 The plan will pay for medically necessary inpatient You must get approval from the plan to keep getting hospital care.
+The plan covers the following services: inpatient care at an out-of- This benefit is continued on the next page. network hospital after your emergency is under control.